Normalized Matching Transformer: Method

 The GNN operates on a message-passing paradigm, where node features are iteratively updated by aggregating information from neighboring nodes at each layer.
 Trainable B-Spline kernels anisotropically convolve features from other nodes.

-Our implementation employs two spline convolution layers, each with a kernel size of 5 and utilizes max aggregation.
+Our implementation employs two spline convolution layers, each with a kernel size of 5 and uses max aggregation.
 We use ReLU as non-linearity.
 We use Euclidean coordinates for the geometric input to the trainable B-splines.

-\paragraph{Normalized Transformer.} The normalized transformer~\cite{loshchilov2024ngpt}, a variant of the original transformer architecture~\cite{vaswani2017attention}, uses hyperspherical normalization and projects intermediate and final representations back to unit norm.
+\paragraph{Normalized Transformer.} The normalized Transformer~\cite{loshchilov2024ngpt}, a variant of the original Transformer architecture~\cite{vaswani2017attention}, uses hyperspherical normalization and projects intermediate and final representations back to unit norm.
 This aligns well with the graph matching setting where we want to measure potential correspondences by cosine similarity of their (implicitly normalized) features.
-Experiments in NLP have demonstrated that the normalized transformer architecture can converge faster, be numerically more stable and can reach better solutions.
+Experiments in NLP have demonstrated that the normalized Transformer architecture can converge faster, be numerically more stable, and reach better solutions.
+Constraining embeddings to a unit hypersphere mitigates the ``hubness'' problem common in high-dimensional spaces, forcing the network to optimize angular margins directly rather than relying on unbounded feature magnitudes.

-In particular, the normalized transformer uses normalization after attention, the MLP block and the residual connections.
+In particular, the normalized Transformer uses normalization after attention, the MLP block and the residual connections.
 Let $f = f_1,\ldots,f_m$ be a feature sequence coming from all the keypoints in an image.
-For cross-attention let $f_{other}$ be the keypoint feature sequence from the other image.
-Then normalized self-attention, cross-attention and MLP layers can be written as:
+For cross-attention let $f_{o}$ be the keypoint feature sequence from the other image.
+Then normalized self-attention, cross-attention and MLP layers can be formulated as follows, where element-wise step sizes $\alpha_A, \alpha_C, \alpha_M$ in residual connections are learned positive vectors: